iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --limiter-max-bytes=<value>

-   The maximum usable memory by entries, in bytes.
+   The maximum usable memory by entries, in bytes (global parameter).
 Entries will be evicted as needed to enforce this limit.
-The alias length as well as the content size are both accounted to measure the actual size of entries in memory.
+The alias length as well as the content size are recorded to measure the actual size of entries in memory.
+Other contents such as bookkeping, temporary copies, or internal structures are not included.
+Therefore, the daemon memory usage may slightly exceed the specified maximum memory usage.
-   The :term:`server` may use more than the specified amount of memory because of internal data structures and temporary copies. (global parameter)

    Argument
         An integer representing the maximum size, in bytes, of the entries in memory.